dhuydo/DataSciencePortfolio/MachineLearningProject/time-series-sales/README.md

 ![](../images/holidays_predict.png)

-To explore the serial dependent predictor, we'll create lag features (7 days) as predictors.
+To explore the serial dependence of our data, we'll create lag features (7 days) as predictors.
 The result confirm it with greatly improved RMSE (55.0316).

 ![](../images/final_predict.png)